doherty100/azuresandbox/README.md

 * Identify a single Azure [subscription](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#subscription) or create a new Azure subscription.
 See [Azure Offer Details](https://azure.microsoft.com/en-us/support/legal/offer-details/) and [Associate or add an Azure subscription to your Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) for more information.
 * Identify the owner of the Azure subscription to be used for \#AzureQuickStarts.
 This user should have an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) Azure RBAC role assignment on the subscription.
 See [Steps to assign an Azure role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for more information.
 * Ask the subscription owner to create a [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) Azure RBAC role assignment for each quick start user.
 See [Steps to assign an Azure role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for more information.
-* Verify the subscription owner has privileges to create a Service Principle name on the AAD tenant.
+* Verify the subscription owner has privileges to create a Service principal name on the AAD tenant.
 See [Check Azure AD permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#check-azure-ad-permissions) for more information.
-* Ask the subscription owner to [Create a service principle](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) (SPN) for quick start users using the Azure CLI command `az ad sp create-for-rbac -n AzureQuickStartsSPN --role Contributor` using the [Quickstart for Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
+* Ask the subscription owner to [Create a service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) (SPN) for quick start users using the Azure CLI command `az ad sp create-for-rbac -n AzureQuickStartsSPN --role Contributor` using the [Quickstart for Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
 Securely share the output with quick start users, including *appId* and *password*.
 * Aks the subscription owner to enable automatic guest VM patching.
 See [Requirements for enabling automatic VM guest patching](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/automatic-vm-guest-patching) for more information.
 * Some organizations may institute [Azure policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview) which may cause some quick start deployments to fail.
 This can be addressed by using custom settings which pass the policy checks, or by disabling the policies on the Azure subscription being used for the quick starts.
 * Some Azure subscriptions may have low quota limits for specific Azure resources which may cause quick start deployments to fail.
 See [Resolve errors for resource quotas](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/error-resource-quota) for more information.
 Consult the following table to determine if quota increases are required to deploy the quick starts using default settings: